suurjaak/grepros/README.md

 By default, matches are printed to console.
 Additionally, matches can be written to a bagfile, or published to live topics.

+Supports both ROS1 and ROS2.
+ROS environment variables need to be set.

-Grepping from or publishing to live topics requires ROS environment to be set and ROS master to be running.
+Grepping from or publishing to ROS1 live topics requires ROS master to be running.

 [![Screenshot](https://raw.githubusercontent.com/suurjaak/grepros/media/th_screen.png)](https://raw.githubusercontent.com/suurjaak/grepros/media/screen.png)